MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ### Panel 6.12 The judges pin a blue ribbon on Rai's panel and everyone applauds.
 Yugyfoog looks angry at being bested and yells
 You just wait until the ballet competition next month!
 You'll see!
 They all said I was crazy, but I'll show all of you!

-### Panel 6.13 J'acqueline leans down to Rai and Maria Rosa's level
+### Panel 6.13 J'acqueline leans down to Rai and Mia's level
 You two should join me as inventors!
 I can do the mechanical stuff well enough, but all these computers and stuff (change stuff to electronic crap - MK) make my head spin

 ### Panel 6.14 Rai looks up at J'acqueline